ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/isaac_perceptor/index.md

 # Lidar-Free, Vision-Based Navigation { #lidar-free-vision-based-navigation }

-In this tutorial, you’ll see how to use the NVIDIA Jetson, [Isaac ROS](https://developer.nvidia.com/isaac/ros), [Isaac Perceptor](https://developer.nvidia.com/isaac/perceptor), and [NVIDIA Nova](https://nvidia-isaac-ros.github.io/nova/index.html) technologies to implement Vision-based Navigation entirely without the use of LIDARs, active depth sensors, or other range-providing modalities.
+In this tutorial, you'll see how to use the NVIDIA Jetson, [Isaac ROS](https://developer.nvidia.com/isaac/ros), [Isaac Perceptor](https://developer.nvidia.com/isaac/perceptor), and [NVIDIA Nova](https://nvidia-isaac-ros.github.io/nova/index.html) technologies to implement Vision-based Navigation entirely without the use of LIDARs, active depth sensors, or other range-providing modalities.
-Instead, we’ll rely solely on passive stereo cameras as the extrinsic sensing source to achieve collision avoidance, localization, and mapping — a powerful and cost-effective alternative.
+Instead, we'll rely solely on passive stereo cameras as the extrinsic sensing source to achieve collision avoidance, localization, and mapping — a powerful and cost-effective alternative.
 The scripts and resources used can be found in [open-navigation/opennav_visual_navigation](https://github.com/open-navigation/opennav_visual_navigation).

 This tutorial will guide you through the fundamental concepts behind vision-based navigation, explain how to configure and launch a vision-enabled Nav2 stack, and culminate in a hardware demonstration of a mobile robot performing autonomous security patrols.

-Whether you’re developing for resource-constrained embedded systems or exploring alternatives to expensive sensor suites, this walk-through provides a complete introduction to deploying advanced autonomous navigation with only vision-based perception using a NVIDIA Nova reference platform, including stereo cameras and Jetson AGX Orin.
+Whether you're developing for resource-constrained embedded systems or exploring alternatives to expensive sensor suites, this walk-through provides a complete introduction to deploying advanced autonomous navigation with only vision-based perception using a NVIDIA Nova reference platform, including stereo cameras and Jetson AGX Orin.

 !!! note

     While vision-based solutions offer powerful and efficient capabilities they can face challenges in certain environments.
 Scenarios involving glass surfaces, featureless corridors, thin obstacles, sudden movements, vibrations, or prolonged stillness under changing lighting conditions may impact performance.
-It’s important to thoughtfully evaluate whether a visual navigation approach aligns with the specific demands and conditions of your application to ensure the best results.
+It's important to thoughtfully evaluate whether a visual navigation approach aligns with the specific demands and conditions of your application to ensure the best results.

 <div style="width:100%;max-width:960px;margin:0 auto;">
   <iframe width="100%" height="480" src="https://www.youtube.com/embed/axvemCE_lLE?autoplay=1&mute=1" title="Isaac Perceptor Nav2 demo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>